googlesamples/android-testing-templates/AndroidTestingBlueprint-kotlinApp/README.md

 ## Testing frameworks and APIs

 ### Espresso
-Espresso is a part of the ATSL (Android Testing Support Library) and a framework for writing concise, beautiful, and reliable Android UI tests.
+Espresso is a part of the ATSL ([Android Testing Support Library site](https://google.github.io/android-testing-support-library/)) and a framework for writing concise, beautiful, and reliable Android UI tests.

 #### Espresso-Core
 The core API is small, predictable, and easy to learn API which.
 Espresso enables testing of state